Escorted Safaris in Kenya

 Our Local Travel Experts in Kenya

-Kenya TeamEast African born and bred, both the management team and travel executives from our local partner bring an unusual degree of professionalism and practical experience to the range of travel options offered in Kenya.
-They are experts when it comes to tailoring an African experience to exceed your expectations.
-They are committed to the total ban on single use plastics and to assist with this they provide each guest with an aluminium water bottle which they can refill along their safari experience.
-In addition, they give each vehicle a packet of seedballs and a slingshot so that guests can help with reforesting Kenya whilst they are travelling!
+East African born and bred, our local partner's travel execs and management team bring an unusual degree of professionalism and experience to our Kenya travel options.
+The team are experts when it comes to tailoring an African experience to exceed your expectations.
+They are committed to a total ban on single-use plastics.
+To help, they provide each guest with a refillable aluminium water bottle for their safari.
+Also, they give each vehicle a packet of seedballs and a slingshot.
+Guests can use them to help reforest Kenya while they travel.

 PLACES TO VISIT IN KENYA